bruno-f-cruz/movenet/README.md

 - right_ankle
 ```

+## How to download pre-exported networks:

+Network files are available from this [link](https://neurogears-my.sharepoint.com/:f:/g/personal/b_cruz_neurogears_org/EhCLgMqeieRJhV1DJeZJTzUBBV4gTgefBLHYBxG_A_lB6g?e=B1BGBq).
+They should be placed inside "./Externals/Networks" folder.

 ## How to export the .pb files

 The pre-trained models are provided as .pb files.
 If you want to export your own .pb files, you can use the following code: